thomascastleman/StabOverflow/README.md

 - [markdown editors](https://code.google.com/archive/p/pagedown/wikis/PageDown.wiki) for questions and answers (clean formatting, [syntax highlighting](https://github.com/google/code-prettify) with code)
 - classification of questions based on adminstrator-determined categories
 - an upvoting system to move the best answers to the top
+- user profiles
 - a fully-featured search engine with options to narrow results based on category, user, and number of answers
-- user profiles
+- user search tools
 - authentication system to limit certain functionality to students only

 ## Authentication